Al Bu Said dynasty

-The House of Al Bu Said (آل بوسعيد, /ar/), is the current ruling royal family of Oman, and former ruling house of the Omani Empire (1744–1856), Sultanate of Muscat and Oman (1856–1970) and the Sultanate of Zanzibar (1856–1964).
-It was founded by Ahmad bin Said Al Busaidi on 20 November 1744 and is currently headed by Haitham bin Tariq Al Said.
+The House of Al Bu Said (آل بوسعيد, /ar/), is the ruling royal family of Oman and the former ruling house of the Omani Empire (1744–1856), Sultanate of Muscat and Oman (1856–1970) and the Sultanate of Zanzibar (1856–1964).It is composed of the descendants of Ahmad bin Said Al Busaidi, who founded the dynasty in 1744.
+The House is currently headed by Haitham bin Tariq Al Said, the Sultan of Oman, who is the head of state and absolute monarch of Oman.
+The Sultan is also head of government in his capacity as Prime Minister.

+Title

+The name Al Bu Said is an Arabic dynastic name formed from ʾĀl (آل), (meaning "family of" or "House of" and Bū Saʿīd, to the personal name of an ancestor.
+In the case of the Al Bu Said, the ancestor is Al Muhallab ibn Abi Suffrah, whose kunya was Abu Said.

+The descendants of Said bin Sultan, who ruled from 1806 to 1856, form the main Omani ruling line and use Al Said (آل سعيد) as their family name, while any descendants of Ahmad bin Said Al Busaidi use Al Busaidi.

 History

 The Busaid dynasty traces its roots to the tribes of Azd through a patrilineal ancestor, al-'Atik b. al-Asad b.
 Imran, who settled in Dibba (Dabá), hence the band was also known as the "Azd of Daba".

 Like other Qahtani, the Azd originally hailed from Yemen and migrated north after the destruction of the Marib Dam.

 With the rise of Islam, the Azd established themselves into a leading force in the ensuing Muslim conquests and later in the realms of the Umayyad Caliphate through the celebrated general Al Muhallab ibn Abi Suffrah (Abu Said), the progenitor of the Busaid tribe.
 Most early sections of pre-Islamic universal chronicles of Arabs begin with the Azd.